Greece: UN calls for end to 'deplorable' migrant pushbacks | DW | 21.02.2022

 The UNHCR has admonished all EU governments for failing to react to the violent reports, accusing them of preferring to erect walls and barriers than protect human life.

-Grandi pointed out that not only does everyone have the right to claim asylum, these preventive measures would do little to deter people fleeing war, persecution, or famine.
+Grandi pointed out that not only does everyone have the right to claim asylum, but these measures would also do little to deter people fleeing war, persecution, or famine.

 But, he said, they would surely "contribute to greater suffering of individuals in need of international protection, particularly women and children, and prompt them to consider different, often more dangerous routes and likely result in further deaths."